xXAI-botXx/Master-Exam/README.md

 - started data generation of 10.000 datapoints and 4 different datasets with varying diffraction/reflection -> 1, 2, 3, 4, 5 buildings
 - "random" error from time to time...there come errors with the database -> trying to delete every id files in the run for a good/working retry
 - added multiprocessing config creation method
+- maintain datageneration
+- wrote script for extracting single datasets from multiple once
+- prepared "planning" presentation
+- trained 4x Pix2Pix on the 4 datasets
+  - parameter:
+    - lr = $1\dot10^(-4)$
+    - lr_policy = cosine (to avoid local minima in higher epochs)
+    - optimizer: Adam
+    - adam beta = 50%
+    - epochs = 250 (upgrade from 50 -> to at the same time see, if a higher epoch amount can help further)
+    - GAN Mode: lsga (uses Mean Squared Error not Cross Entropy)

 - ...

 **Mai 2025:**